Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Mathematical preliminaries

 where $\XXX^{~}_G$ is $\AAA^{~}_G$ or $\FFF^{~}_G$.
 We note that ${\AAA}^\pm_G$ is not eigenvector of the Hodge-dual operator because the Hodge-dual of a one-form object is a three-form object in a four-dimensional manifold.
-Here, we formally denote the action of operator $\HD$ for one-form object as
+Here, we denote the action of operator $\HD$ for a connection one-form with short-hand notation of

-Operator $\HD$ in $\bm\HD_2$ for $\KP(\AAA^{~}_G)$ is understood as through (\ref{HAAA}).
+Operator $\HD$ in $\bm\HD_2$ for $\KP(\AAA^{~}_G)$ is a short-hand notation understood as through (\ref{HAAA}).
 The Hodge-dual operator is homomorphic concerning the Dirac operator; e.g., the second Bianchi identity fulfils

 The structure equation is also homomorphic such that: